10ten-me/visumonit/README.md

 Dashboard to display [monit](https://mmonit.com/monit/) XML output beautifully.
 The dashboard can:
 1. Supports displaying status from multiple servers.
 2. Automatically cycle through the different servers.
 Good for display-only screens.
-3. Support fetching from servers that require authentication.
+3. Support fetching from servers that need authentication.
 4. Support exporting and importing settings.

 ![Screenshot showing the dashboard](docs/monit.gif)